Looking for a home health care agency in the greater Phoenix metro area?

 Arizona’s Self Directed Attendant Care (SDAC) allows participants to hire, train, and even fire their care providers.
 The program is intended to allow elderly and disabled Arizona residents to remain at their homes instead of staying in nursing facilities or assisted living facilities.
 Family members, including your husband or wife and adult children, can be hired as personal care providers, also called Attendant Care Workers.

-What Insurance Pays for Home Health Care?
+What Does Insurance pay for Home Health Care?

 Medicare is one of the largest financiers of home health care services in the US.
 The Medicare home health benefit covers a range of skilled care services and can help you with short-term intermittent medical care needs.